-Revenues for the year ended December 31, 2016 were NIS 0.65 million, an increase of NIS 0.01 million, or 1.6%, compared to NIS 0.64 million for the year ended December 31, 2015.
-The revenues during 2016 were mainly due to the recognition of a portion of the NIS 5.14 million (CAD 1.65 million) advance payment received in March 2015 under the distribution agreement with Cipher and a minor amount due to the recognition of a portion of the NIS 1.9 million (\$0.5 million) advance payment received in December 2016 under the distribution agreement with CKD.
+Revenues for the year ended December 31, 2016 were \$0.2 million compared to \$0.2 million for the year ended December 31, 2015.
+The revenues during 2016 were mainly due to the recognition of a portion of the \$1.3 million (CAD 1.65 million) advance payment received in March 2015 under the Distribution and Supply Agreement with Cipher and a minor amount due to the recognition of a portion of the \$0.5 million advance payment received in December 2016 under the Distribution Agreement with CKD.